Cheapest Life Insurance for Smokers

 No-Exam Life Insurance for Smokers

-Options exist for smokers seeking no-exam life insurance but require careful consideration.
-MoneyGeek recommends comparing insurers like American General, Mutual of Omaha and Prudential, as their smoker definitions vary significantly.
+Options exist for smokers seeking no-exam life insurance, but they require careful consideration.
+MoneyGeek recommends comparing insurers like American General, Mutual of Omaha and Prudential, as their smoker definitions vary.
 Though convenient, these policies cost 20% to 40% more than standard coverage and still require honest disclosure about tobacco use since medical records are checked regardless.

 Life Insurance for Occasional Tobacco Users